K8teaDidnt/plant-humanities-summer-program/session-two/README.md

 ### Introduction

-This is a filler paragraph.
-This is a filler paragraph.
+This is a filler paragraph.[^1] This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 <param ve-image
 	   src='gh:K8teaDidnt/plant-humanities-summer-program/main/session-two/SJWdelany1.jpg'
 	   caption="This is a paper mosaic of St. John's Wort by Mary Delaney.">